-Beeswax: Dr. Axe tells us that beeswax is rich in vitamin A and can lock in moisture for the skin while still allowing to it breathe.
+Beeswax: Rich in vitamin A and can lock in moisture for the skin while still allowing to it breathe.

 Almond Oil: Healthline states that almond oil is an exceptional source of vitamin E and that its moisturizing benefits are especially potent for people with sensitive skin.

-Sunflower Oil: According to Dermatology Times, sunflower oil has natural anti-inflammatory properties and can produce a protective barrier on the skin that reduces the potential for infection.
+Sunflower Oil: Sunflower oil has natural anti-inflammatory properties and can produce a protective barrier on the skin that reduces the potential for infection.

-Epsom Salt: Healthline tells us that Epsom salt is useful for treating skin conditions like acne and eczema, as it can reduce swelling and inflammation on the skin.
+Epsom Salt: Epsom salt is useful for treating skin conditions like acne and eczema, as it can reduce swelling and inflammation on the skin.

 Colloidal Oatmeal: According to reports from Dr. Axe, colloidal oatmeal is a form of finely ground oats that help the skin when used topically, thanks to its cleansing, moisturizing effects.

 One ingredient in Eczema oatmeal that might initially give you pause is Optiphen.
 While it might sound like a potentially troubling preservative.